andycroll/andycroll.com/_posts/2018/2018-03-04-only-use-named-scopes-ouside-models.md

   credit: 'William Bout'
 ---

-Last time we discussed using the hash-style syntax in your `#where` methods but in my examples I did something I wouldn't do in my real-life code...
+Last time we discussed using the hash-style syntax in your `#where` methods but in my examples I did something I wouldn't do in my real-life code…

 ## Instead of…

-...using `#where` scopes in your controllers or views.
+…using `#where` scopes in your controllers or views.

 ```ruby
 class PostsController < ApplicationController